skip to main content

 How can I watch MLB games for free?

-Most of the MLB season happens on pay-cable channels, but you can watch some weekend and playoff games for free on ABC and FOX using an antenna.
-The MLB.TV Free Game of the Day also airs most days during the MLB regular season.
+Most of the MLB season happens on pay-cable channels, but you can watch some weekend and playoff games for free on FOX and NBC using a digital antenna.
+The MLB.TV Free Game of the Day also airs most days during the regular season.
 You can view the game on MLB.com or through the MLB app by creating a free MLB.com account.
 Blackout rules still apply.

 What channel is MLB TV?

 MLB.TV is not a TV channel.
-It’s a streaming subscription that carries live out-of-market MLB games throughout the regular season.
-The league’s dedicated TV sports channel is MLB Network, which is available through most major TV providers except YouTube TV.
+It's a streaming subscription distributed through the ESPN app that carries live out-of-market MLB games throughout the regular season.
+The league's dedicated TV channel is MLB Network, which is available through most major TV providers except YouTube TV.

 Can I watch MLB games on Amazon Prime Video?